thedudemanz/custom-terminal-setup/README.md

 # Custom Zsh and TMUX Terminal Setup

 ## Overview
-This repository contains a customized Zsh and TMUX terminal configuration tailored to enhance productivity for DevOps engineers and software developers.
+This repository contains a customized Zsh and TMUX terminal configuration tailored to enhance productivity for engineers and software developers.
 The configuration includes features like a personalized prompt, dynamic Git branch display, virtual environment detection, and a custom TMUX status bar.

-Developed by a Fortune 300 DevOps engineer with four years of experience, this setup aims to streamline workflows, improve command-line usability, and provide relevant context right at your fingertips.
+Developed by a DevOps engineer with four years of experience, this setup aims to streamline workflows, improve command-line usability, and provide relevant context right at your fingertips.

 ## Features